Xunius/Menotexport/README.md

 *skim* on OSX has the functionality to produce a summary of all annotations.

-Some versions of *Foxit Reader* can do that (although the functionality is not available on all OSs).
+Some versions of *Foxit Reader* can do that (on windows, not on the Linux version, not sure about Mac).

 Pro versions of *Adobe Reader* **may** have that too.